AlteredArt/Master-JQuery/README.md

 this is a great tool

-make a chess game and decide the languag
+make a chess game and decide the language